oss-review-toolkit/ort/README.md

 Depending on how ORT was installed, it can be run in the following ways:

-* If the Docker image was built, use
+* If the Docker image was built locally as described above, use

   ```shell
   docker run ort --help